-All collateral values in foreign currency are translated daily into euro, using the official foreign currency rates.
+All collateral values in foreign currency are translated in euro on a daily basis using the official foreign currency rates.

-Regulatory haircuts based on mismatches related to term/lifetime or currency are applied during netting of collateral.
+Regulatory haircuts based on mismatches related to term/lifetime or currencies are applied during netting of collateral.

 Property-related collateral